AdventHealth Winter Park

 AdventHealth Winter Park is a non-profit hospital campus in Winter Park, Florida, United States owned by AdventHealth.
-The medical facility is a tertiary, psychiatric hospital, teaching hospital and primary stroke center that has multiple specialties.
+The medical facility is a tertiary, psychiatric hospital, teaching hospital, burn center, and primary stroke center that has multiple specialties.
 The hospital has an affiliation with AdventHealth Orlando.

 History

 1951-1994

-In 1951, local leaders were frustrated that they always had to go to Orlando, Florida to see a physician, so they purchased 15 acres of the defunct Aloma Country Club.
+In 1951, local leaders were frustrated that they always had to go to Orlando, Florida to see a physician, so they purchased 15 acre of the defunct Aloma Country Club.

 A total of $850,000 was raised by the Winter Park Memorial Hospital Association from the locals.
 In 1953, there was a groundbreaking for Winter Park Memorial Hospital.
 In 1955, it opened with 58 beds, two operating theaters, a fracture and a delivery room.
 That year it treated 2,000 locals and delivered 200 babies.

 In 1994, Columbia Healthcare Corporation acquired a half interest in the hospital from the Winter Park Health Foundation.